PranapSivadasan/AERN-Workshop-Challenge/README.md

-# Project - Night Owl : Status - In Progress
+# Project - Night Owl : Status - Completed

 ## Hosted Application details
 The project is hosted using **Heroku** for the API's and **Netlify** for the UI.
 The host details are listed below.